 Categories

 A reninder about the importance of Pi: It appears in numerous scientitifc formulae, including the normal (Gauss) distribution and Einstein’s fundamantal equation of General Relativity.
 In other words, Pi is a basic building block of the universe.

-(my own single finding about the relationship between Pi and the first verse of Genesis my be read here)
+(reference to my own two findings about the relationship between Pi and the first verse of Genesis my be read here)

+Categories